 The length of time for a carnivore diet to work for each individual is dependent on individual differences in age, genetic variability, lifestyle, and the diet leading up to the start of the carnivore diet.

-A young person, who does intermittent fasting and follows a ketogenic paleo/primal diet before starting a carnivore diet, will adapt a lot faster compared to an older person, who eats simple carbohydrates throughout the day and gets the majority of their food from fast-food franchises.
+For example, a young person, who does intermittent fasting and followed a ketogenic diet before starting a carnivore diet, will adapt a lot faster compared to an older person, who eats simple carbohydrates throughout the day and gets the majority of their food from fast-food franchises.

 I’m not saying that the carnivore diet won’t work for the second person, only that it will take longer for them to adapt to the change in their diet and lifestyle and for them to feel like the diet is now “working” for them.